Linaro/lava/doc/installation.rst

 Ser2net daemon
 --------------

 ser2net provides a way for a user to connect from a network connection to a serial port, usually over telnet.

 http://ser2net.sourceforge.net/

+``ser2net`` is a dependency of ``lava-dispatcher``, so will be installed automatically.

 Example config (in /etc/ser2net.conf)::